Adapt

 Event Reference

 Events are grouped by phase.
-The most commonly used events are neuron:synthesized (a neuron updated its knowledge), brain:ask:completed (a query finished), and evaluator:evaluation:completed (the evolution system made decisions).
+The most-used ones are neuron:synthesized (a neuron updated its knowledge), brain:ask:completed (a query finished), and evaluator:evaluation:completed (the evolution system made decisions).

 Brain Events